 You’re ready to quit thinking about it, quit talking about it and actually book that Disney vacation.
 Here are the basics:

 - Decide Where You Want To Sleep – We believed staying off-site would be cheaper…but beliefs aren’t always facts.
 There are so many perks like earlier access to book FP+, free transportation and avoiding the hassle of parking.
 And every resort has a theme that is fun, amazing and oh so Disney!
 We’ve stayed at a couple of the value resorts like All-Star Sports and Pop Century and paid from $120 – $140/night.
+Then we saved for a over a year to do a split stay and try out Caribbean Beach and the Wilderness Lodge which is a deluxe resort.

 - Planners Have More Opportunities – The further ahead you book the trip the more opportunities you will have at Walt Disney World.
 For example, dining reservations can be booked 6 months prior to your first day of vacation.
 And some of the most popular restaurants will fill up 180 days (or 6 months) ahead of time.
 Planning is not as critical for a Disney Cruise.
 See our notes for cruising here Dos and Don’ts of a Disney Cruise and 3-Day Disney Cruise to the Bahamas.